Mining Intelligence and News

 Mine Life...
 Lock

-SnapshotThe Lake Giles Projects (comprising the Moonshine Magnetite Project and the Ularring Hematite Project) is located approximately 450 km east northeast of the coastal city of Perth, Western Australia.
+SnapshotThe Lake Giles Projects comprise the Moonshine Magnetite Project and the Ularring Hematite Project.

 Owners